tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Metal Detecting

+In addition to improving your arcane spells, this wand allows you to detect concentrations of metal buried underground.
+It’s not especially precise, but can tell you the rough distance and direction to any nearby deposits of raw (or worked) gold, iron or other metals.

+**Quirk:** Obsessively checks wand to see if it’s struck gold.

+---

 #### Mindbending, Wand of

 When you cast an arcane attack spell using this wand, you gain a +1 bonus to attack and damage with that spell if it targets Mental Defense.